MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/e1BiSGOOuR4?rel=0" frameborder="0" allowfullscreen></iframe></div>

-T: [Dave Liebman&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Dave_Liebman), you know who that is?
+T: [Dave Liebman&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Dave_Liebman), you know who that is?
 Saxophone player?
-Played with [Miles Davis&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Miles_Davis), really amazing teacher and player.
+Played with [Miles Davis&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Miles_Davis), really amazing teacher and player.
 I was lucky enough to sit in on one of his saxophone clinics for Dave, because I drove my friend there and he said something that blew me away.
 He said that there's 3 stages... real New York guy, (*in New York accent*,) <span class="important">"3 stages to every musician's career.
 You've got imitator, everybody starts out imitating - gotta do it.
 2nd stage.
 Stylist.
 You became yourself within a style of music.
 Very good for you.
 3rd stage.
 Innovator - nobody gets there.
 Couple of guys."</span>
 {: .interviewee }

 So like.. wow, that's brilliant and sort of like encapsulates the whole thing, you know.
 I'd be happy to be myself within a style of music, whatever that style is.
 I guess my style is sort of incorporating a lot of styles together, which you'd like to think it makes a new style, but really it's a bunch of things mixed together.
 So, it's up to the critics to decide if it's a new style or not, I suppose.
 Did I answer your question? [laughs]